tsora1603/pixora-theme/DESIGN.md

 [ video example ]

 6. Click `Apply` to apply your changes.
-You should now have a new object perfectly positioned above the original image that you can drag and zoom around (if you really end up doing that, don't forget to `Ctrl+Z`).
+You should now have a new object perfectly positioned above the original image that you can drag and zoom around (if you really end up doing that, don't forget to `Ctrl+Z` to revert it back into place <:).

 7. Go to `File > Export...` to export your file.
 Make sure it is `Plain SVG (*.svg)` extension.